- Use your AFRA Removal Checklist to keep a file of all the details of your move

 If you answered no to any of these questions, it may pay to be wise and ask for a quotation from an AFRA member.

-If you find that your new home can’t accommodate all your furniture, ask your chosen AFRA removalist about storage options.
+If you find that your new home can’t accommodate all your furniture, ask your chosen AFRA removalist about removals and storage options.
 AFRA members have more than 100 years’ experience in furniture storage, self storage and have the equipment, expertise and facilities required for the specific care of your goods while in storage, either short or long-term.

 Be sure to ask:

 - Are you able to make an inspection of the storage location before signing any contracts?